Faster way of transfer PDF file to iPad iBook .

 Search tags for this page

-how to transfer pdf file from laptop to ipad
+how to copy pdf from laptop to ipad

 how to transfer pdf files from laptop to ipad

 send pdf to ipad wireless